kjepo/camelog/README.md

 ## Telephones

 You will notice that the reception for cellphones is very weak around here.
-The signal is slightly better on the deck outside.
+The signal is slightly better on the south-facing side.

-The telephone in the kitchen accepts incoming calls to 01841-540764 but outgoing calls are restricted to emergency calls and 800-calls.
+The telephone in the kitchen accepts incoming calls to `01841-540764` but outgoing calls are restricted to emergency calls and 800-calls.

 Telephone cards that use 800-numbers can be purchased in most grocery stores.